Why Do Gay Relationships Fail? Here are 6 Good Reasons

 Because you didn’t solve the underlying problem.

-What I suggest to a lot of gay couples where one partner is complaining the other isn’t spending as much as time as he used to is for the complainant to begin his own process of not being attached to him.
+What I suggest to a lot of gay couples where one partner is complaining the other isn’t spending as much time, as he used to, is for the complainant to begin his own process of not being attached to him.

 Often if you show him that you don’t need him and are prepared to move on that’ll compel him to come to the table and discuss the actual problem or just stop taking you for granted rather than demanding more of his time and being even more clingy which is what most people do.

-Let me be clear that for me at least flexibility ends at infidelity and physical abuse…
+Let me be clear that flexibility ends at infidelity and physical abuse…

 As I’ve said many times men are highly visual therefore keeping your body in good shape will go a long way to maintaining a good loving lasting gay relationship.